ThoughtWorksInc/Binding.scala/README.md

 thus users do not need to manually unregister listeners for a single expression like MetaRx.

-Instead, Binding.scala create all internal listeners together, when the user calls `dom.render` or `Binding.watch` on the result expression.
+Instead, Binding.scala create all internal listeners together, when the user calls `dom.render` or `Binding.watch` on the root expression.
-Note that `dom.render` or `Binding.watch` manages listeners on all upstream expressions, not only the direct listeners of the result expression.
+Note that `dom.render` or `Binding.watch` manages listeners on all upstream expressions, not only the direct listeners of the root expression.

 In brief, Binding.scala separates functionality in two kinds:
  * User-defined `@dom` methods, which produce pure functional expressions with no side-effects.